Artlicious Colored Pencils

 Blending is about average.
-Since there is so much overlap between certain colors, blending two colors together may not be as big of a necessity here.
+Since there is so much overlap between certain colors, blending two colors may not be as big of a necessity here.

 We had some good luck with starting with a primary color and then lightning it up with a white pencil as opposed to a lighter version of that particular color.
 Conversely, darkening up colors was best achieved by going in with a deep blue or black pencil.

-Seeing how these aren’t the watercolor pencils offered by Artlicious, we didn’t really delve into how well they blend with water or solvents.
+Seeing how these aren’t the watercolor pencils offered by Artlicious, we didn’t delve into how well they blend with water or solvents.

-One major complaint that we had with these pencils were how easy it was to break the tips.
+One major complaint that we had with these pencils was how easy it was to break the tips.
 The wax core appears to be made of a recipe that results in them being a bit too brittle.
 This means that when you push down pretty hard in an attempt to produce deeper color, you run a pretty good chance of breaking or at least cracking the tip.

 In all honesty, we did get the hang of what the application pressure threshold was after an hour or so.
 After that, we didn’t have as much of an issue with it.
-But for some who naturally like to push down really hard while coloring, the constant breaking tips may become a huge headache.
+But for some who naturally like to push down hard while coloring, the constant breaking tips may become a huge headache.

 There is also a small manual pencil sharpener that is included with the set.
-We aren’t huge fans of it (we found that our own personal Prismacolor sharpener fared much better) but we appreciate Artlicious at least trying to add more value to the purchase.
+We aren’t huge fans of it (we found that our Prismacolor sharpener fared much better) but we appreciate Artlicious at least trying to add more value to the purchase.

 Packaging and Presentation – 2.5/5

 Seeing how affordable the Artlicious Colored Pencils are, we weren’t expecting much in the way of packaging.
-And sure enough, you will be stuck with the good ol’ fashioned cardboard box that you are used to seeing on budget pencils.
+And sure enough, you will be stuck with the good ole’ fashioned cardboard box that you are used to seeing on budget pencils.

 The pencils themselves are equally Spartan.
 You won’t find the complex multi-color dipped bases and fancy metallic leaf fonts that other pencils that cost significantly more offer.
 But for many people, this isn’t a huge setback.

-The pencil barrel comes with the Artlicious brand name and pencil type (“Fifty Series”) printed on the middle.
+The pencil barrel comes with the Artlicious brand name and pencil type (“Fifty Series”) printed in the middle.
 Below this is the color the pencil stamped in the same colored font.
 We couldn’t find anything in the way of color codes or lightfastness.